SenseNet/sn-client/CONTRIBUTING.md

 - Add test to `examples/sn-dms-demo/cypress/integration` with a spec.ts | spec.js file extension

 Running the tests locally will create a currentUser.json with a new test user.
 The tests are going to use this user.
-In order to use another user you can change the email and password of the current user or let the system create a new for you by deleting the json.
+In order to use another user you can change the email and password of the current user or let the system create a new one for you by deleting the json.